 This policy applies to the DBC Training centres, employees, learners, partners and employers.
 Children refers to learners under the age of 18.
-A vulnerable adult is a person over 18 who is or may be in need of community care services by reason of disability, age or illness; and is or may be unable to take care of unable to protect him or herself against significant harm or exploitation.
+A vulnerable adult is a person over 18 who is or may need community care services by reason of disability, age or illness; and is or may be unable to take care of unable to protect him or herself against significant harm or exploitation.